Audubon Forester Training and Endorsement Program

 OVERVIEW: FROM TRAINING TO ENDORSEMENT

-STEP 1: COMPLETE THE TRAINING WEBINARS TO RECEIVE SAF CFE CREDITS
+STEP 1: COMPLETE THE TRAINING WEBINARS TO RECEIVE SAF CFE & CT CEU CREDITS

-The pilot program begins with a series of four weekly training webinars, where foresters will learn about birds in decline, landscape and stand-level planning and management to improve forest habitat diversity, resources available to assist foresters, and details about the pilot Audubon Forester Endorsement Program.
+The program begins with a series of weekly training webinars, in which foresters will learn about birds in decline, landscape and stand-level planning and management to improve forest habitat diversity, resources available to assist foresters, and details about the Audubon Forester Endorsement Program.

-Upon completion of the webinar series, foresters can choose to continue with the next steps in the endorsement process.
-By completing these four sessions, foresters are eligible to receive 4 SAF CFE credits before moving on to the endorsement process.
+After completing the webinar series, foresters can choose to continue with the next steps in the endorsement process.
+By completing these four sessions, foresters are eligible to receive 4 SAF CFE credits and/or 4 CT CEUs before moving on to the endorsement process.

 Training sessions can be accessed at any time and streamed at a time conducive to your schedule.
 However, we ask that you watch all four sessions before advancing to the next steps of the endorsement process.

 SAF CFEs have been approved for recorded webinars (1 Cat 1 CFE per webinar).
-To receive CFEs for viewing a recorded webinar, foresters will need to submit answers to two questions for each webinar.
+Each webinar is also approved for 1 CEU for CT Certified Forest Practitioners.
+To receive CFEs or CT CEUs for viewing a recorded webinar, as well as credit towards endorsement, foresters will need to submit answers to two questions for each webinar.

 Webinar #1: Forester Training and Endorsement Program and Introduction to the Healthy Forest Initiative

-- Upload answers here or email Audubon staff in your state (below)
+• Upload answers here if you are based in CT, or here if based in NY, or email Audubon staff in your state (contact info below)

 Webinar #2: Forest Bird Habitat Management Planning and Assessments

-- Upload answers here or email Audubon staff in your state (below)
+• Upload answers here if you are based in CT, or here if based in NY, or email Audubon staff in your state (contact info below)

 Webinar #3: Forest Management for Birds

-- Upload answers here or email Audubon staff in your state (below)
+• Upload answers here if you are based in CT, or here if based in NY, or email Audubon staff in your state (contact info below)

 Webinar #4: Resources for Foresters, Engaging Landowners and Current Audubon Projects

-- Upload answers here or email Audubon staff in your state (below)
+• Upload answers here if you are based in CT, or here if based in NY, or email Audubon staff in your state (contact info below)

 MOVING PAST TRAINING INTO THE ENDORSEMENT PROCESS